-Anyone who cares about education should care about teacher workload.
+Anyone who cares about education should be concerned with teacher workload.

 According to Primary Sources (a study conducted by Scholastic and the Gates Foundation), the average teacher works 53 hours a week.
-Another found that 78% of teachers feel they don’t have enough planning time to properly teach Common Core standards.
+Another study found that 78% of teachers feel they don’t have enough planning time to properly address Common Core standards.

 Almost half of teachers report stress levels high enough to interfere with their health, their sleep, and the quality of their work.

 Aside from concern over teachers themselves, teacher workload presents a problem for our entire education system.
-When teachers don’t have time to plan properly, or are too stressed to be their best, children suffer.
+Research shows that when teachers don’t have time to plan properly, or are too stressed to be their best, children suffer.

-These high levels of stress are a key contributor to teacher turnover.
+These high levels of stress also contribute to teacher turnover.
 Roughly one-third of educators leave the classroom after one year.
 This means more students learning from novice teachers.
-And there are real financial costs.
+And real financial costs.
 Urban districts spend an average of $20,000 to onboard each new hire.
-This adds up to millions of tax dollars per year, even in small and medium-sized cities.
+Even medium-sized districts, this can add up to millions of tax dollars per year.

-There is a simple reason why teacher workloads have become so overwhelming.
-We expect a lot more from teachers than we used to.
+There is a simple reason why teacher workloads have become so overwhelming: we expect more from teachers than we used to.

-This doesn’t mean that traditional teachers only did two things.
-I had many great teachers who inspired us and connected with us on a human level.
+Of course, there were many great teachers who inspired and connected with their students.
 But it wasn’t a requirement of the job.